Chronic Wasting Disease

 This highly infectious virus affects domestic and wild lagomorphs (members of the rabbit family).
 RHDV2 can spread quickly and can cause high mortality in affected rabbit populations.

-To date, RHDV2 has only been detected in domestic rabbits, wild cottontails, and jackrabbits, but all lagomorph species (including pikas) may be susceptible.
+To date, RHDV2 has been detected in domestic rabbits, wild cottontails, and jackrabbits, brush rabbit (including the endangered riparian brush rabbit) but all lagomorph species (including pikas) may be susceptible.

 - RHDV2 poses no risk to humans or other animals.